You’re thinking about getting ICF-certified. Or maybe you’re wondering if you even need to.

 Coaching is an unregulated industry, meaning you don’t have to be a licensed professional to practice.

 With coaching, it’s different.
-The ICF has no legal power and, even in the extremely unlikely event of revoking your membership, they can’t stop you from practicing coaching.
+The ICF has no legal power.
+Even in the extremely unlikely event of revoking your membership, they can’t stop you from practicing coaching.

 “I have been coaching full-time for almost 18 years and do you know how many times I have been asked if I had ICF accreditation?
 Once.
 And that person hired me even though I said I didn’t.